Health Insurance for U.S. Immigrants

 Currently about 4 million immigrant adults and about 5

-million immigrant children are covered under the state
+million immigrant children are covered under state

 Medicaid plans.
 These health benefits are increasingly